 SNY Lead Game and Studio Analyst for New York Mets / TBS MLB Lead Game Analyst / MLB Network Studio Analyst

-As one of the most respected voices covering Major League Baseball today, Ron Darling currently serves as a game analyst for SportsNet New York (SNY) covering the New York Mets, lead game analyst for Turner Sports’ (TBS) MLB regular season and postseason telecast coverage and a studio analyst for MLB Network.
+Ron Darling serves as a game analyst for SportsNet New York (SNY) covering the New York Mets.
+He is also the lead game analyst for Turner Sports’ (TBS) MLB regular and post-season telecast coverage as well as a studio analyst year-around for MLB Network.

-Darling joined SNY in 2006 and currently is the network's Mets lead game and studio analyst - working more than 100 Mets telecasts each year.
-In addition to his game analyst work, Darling also con tributes to SNY's Mets pre- and post-game shows, Mets Hot Stove, Daily News Live and to .
+Darling joined SNY in 2006 and works alongside former teammate Keith Hernandez and play-by-play announcer Gary Cohen.
+In addition to his game analyst work, Darling also contributes to SNY's Mets pre- and post-game shows and to the SNY website.
 Darling won an Emmy Award for best “Sports Analyst" in his first season with SNY and again in 2011.

 Since 2008, Darling has been the MLB on TBS lead game analyst for both regular and postseason Major League Baseball games.
 He joined TBS in 2007 as a guest studio analyst for the network’s postseason coverage.